-The soldier's, mattress is neatly rolled, secured and placed at the head of his bed.
-Notice that the bed is un-sprung, and not at all like most people today have.
+The soldier’s, somewhat thin mattress is neatly rolled, secured and placed at the head of his bed.
+Notice that the bed is unsprung, just boards, and not at all like most people today have.
+There is not much space between beds either.
 His blankets and sheets are folded and placed on top of the mattress.
-This was called 'boxing' your blankets.
-Boxing blankets was still prevalent in the British Army when I joined in 1960, although we did not have to fold our mattresses.
+This was called ‘boxing’ your blankets.
+Boxing blankets was still prevalent in the British Army when I joined many years ago, although we did not have to fold our mattresses.

 Two barrack blocks on Blakang Mati.
 These were built in the 1930s to house the soldiers for the new defences.
-They are of similar design to many other barrack blocks which were built in Singapore to house military personnel following the implementation of General Gilman’s plans for coastal artillery and the building of the RAF Station at Seletar.
-The two buildings still stand, but have been converted in to a hotel, the ‘Mövenpick Heritage Hotel’.
+They are of similar design to many other barrack blocks which were built in Singapore to house military personnel following the implementation of General Gillman’s plans for coastal artillery and the building of the RAF Station at Seletar.
+The two buildings still stand, but have been converted in to a hotel, Le Méridien Hotel.
 The location is by the Merlion.
 Changed days indeed.

 LEFT: Harold Dursley lived in this billet during his posting to Fort Siloso from 1947 to 1948.
 The NCOs were accommodated behind the screen.
 He says that, “My bed was next to the lad on his bed.”
 Notice the sparseness of the furnishing and the lack of ceiling fans.

-RIGHT: Harold (right) with a comrade on Siloso Beach.
+RIGHT: Harold (2nd left) with friends on Siloso Pier.